alfreedom/APOS/README.md

 sudo udevadm control --reload
 sudo udevadm trigger --action=add
 ```

+## Usage
+This help show you how to create a project, configure it, and also how to add your own code.
+To create a new project run the command "apos" followed by the name of the project.

+This will create a folder containing the main.c file, the folders 'src', 'include' and the Makefile.

 #### Project creation
 To create a empty project, type in a terminal the command: